Mandeepsault/Afternoonrepo/README.md

 # Afternoonrepo
-this is going to be first git class
+this is going to be first git class, Author- mandeep